 - Entrances and doorways;

-The assess audit will also will also consider heights, position, number and quality of equipment and services installed as well as whether adjustment or alternative provision is needed and made.
-Accessibility is about ability to use not just access, and accessible washrooms and car parking provision are two of the main cases in point here.
+The assess audit will also consider heights, position, number and quality of equipment and services installed as well as whether adjustment or alternative provision is needed and made.
+Accessibility is about the ability to use not just access, and accessible washrooms and car parking provision are two of the main cases in point here.